Frequently Asked Questions

 Some things to consider before getting a tattoo, and during the healing process of a tattoo are:

-• Is the tattoo done with a fine liner or in a style that is more sheer, dainty, light in structure, color, etc.?
-The less ink in a tattoo, the easier it is for your bodies natural processes to break away at the particles of ink and cause the tattoo to appear fuzzy, blurry, spread, or faint.
-This spreading and fading is common among all tattoo styles, but more noticeable in fineline, dainty styles because of how little ink there is to begin with.
+Is the tattoo done with a fine liner or in a style that is more sheer, dainty, light in structure, color, etc.?
+The less ink in a tattoo, the easier it is for our bodies' natural processes to break away at the particles of ink, and cause the tattoo to appear fuzzy, blurry, spread, or faint.
+This spreading and fading is common among all tattoo styles, but more noticeable in fine line, small, dainty styles because of how little ink there is to begin with.

-• Do you have an active lifestyle or career that might interfere with the healing process?
-We often ask this when creating a tattoo or during the aftercare spiel at the end of your session, where we recommend time away from the gym, sauna, beach etc. This is because excessive moisture can increase the risk of infection, lead to skin maceration and slow the development of a new, healthy layer of skin.
+Do you have an active lifestyle or career that might interfere with the healing process?
+We often ask this when creating a tattoo or during the aftercare spiel towards the end of your session.
+We recommend time away from the gym, sauna, beach etc. This is because excessive moisture can increase the risk of infection, lead to skin maceration and slow the development of a new, healthy layer of skin.

 Touch Ups on/of the following are NOT complimentary: